ARMmbed/minar/readme.md

 typedef FunctionPointerBind<void> Event;
 ```

-In conclusion, using the mechanisms shown above, you can schedule any kind of function with various argument(s) (as long as the function doesn't return anything and the total storage space required for its arguments is less than the fixed storage size in `FunctionPointerBind`) by instantiating the proper `FunctionPointer` class with that function and then calling `bind` on the `FunctionPointer` instance.
+In conclusion, using the mechanisms shown above, you can schedule any kind of function with various argument(s) by instantiating the proper `FunctionPointer` class with that function and then calling `bind` on the `FunctionPointer` instance.
+This will work so long as the function doesn't return anything and the total storage space required for its arguments is less than the fixed storage size in `FunctionPointerBind`.

 ## Using events

 To actually schedule an event, you call the `postCallback` function in MINAR.
-Building on top of the code above:
+Building on the code above:

 ```
 minar::Scheduler::postCallback(bind_of_f0);
-// note that f1 above can't be an Event, since it returns something
+// note that f1 above can't be an event, since it returns something
 ```

 `postCallback` adds `bind_of_f0` into the MINAR event queue, scheduling it to be executed as soon as possible.
-When calling `postCallback` you can specify a few more attributes of the event:
+When calling `postCallback` you can specify a few more attributes for the event:

-- `period`: the event will run periodically with the given period
+- `period`: the event will run periodically, with the specified interval.
-- `delay`: the event will be executed after the specified delay
+- `delay`: the event will be executed after the specified delay.
 - `tolerance`: the tolerance for the event's execution time.

 Periods, delays and tolerances are expressed in _ticks_.
 Ticks are an internal MINAR type and the actual duration of a tick depends on the platform on which MINAR is running, so using ticks directly is not recommended.
 You can convert from ticks to milliseconds by calling `minar::milliseconds`.

 Period, delay and tolerance can be specified in any order.
-Some examples below:
+Some examples:

 ```
 void f() {